Rhino poachers are back after South Africa eases lockdown restrictions | Business

 Rhino poachers are back after South Africa eases lockdown restrictions

-Some reserves use dehorning as one of the methods to prevent armed poachers from taking advantage of easier cross-border travel.
+Some reserves use dehorning as a way to prevent armed poachers from taking advantage of easier cross-border travel.
 Veterinarians cut the horn at the stub, rather than removing it all, which prevents the rhino from bleeding to death.
 Balule Nature Reserve, located in the greater Kruger system has de-horned 100 rhinos since April 2019.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)